 Another example is a landlord’s pet policy.
 Only 7% of rental properties advertised in the UK state that suitable pets are welcome.
 If a single let property is suitable, there are no issues of allergies, and the pet is appropriate, a good landlord should consider allowing the pet.
 In any event, tenants will have an implied right to reasonable pets when the Renters Reform Bill comes into effect.
 Here’s my blog post on what the Renters Reform Bill says about pets.

 When making decisions, take into account the wider context, and be generous.
-This also means taking into account your renters’ mental wellbeing when making decisions.
+This also means taking into account your renters’ mental wellbeing.

 For instance, I had a tenant who asked to be released from a 12 month fixed term 5 months early, which I agreed to.
 (I know I didn’t need to, but I thought it was the right thing to do).
 However, I had no qualms about charging for a professional clean when she left the oven I’d installed only six months earlier in a dreadful state.

 It’s a question of balance: give and take.
-By and large, good landlords and good renters go hand in hand.
+Good landlords and good renters go hand in hand.
 It’s a virtuous circle.

 Although the term “responsible landlord” doesn’t mean anything legally, beyond complying with the law, I believe that the concept of being responsible is useful for landlords.

 Each time landlords make a decision, they should ask themselves what the responsible thing is to do.
-To borrow from Bain, it’s part of embedding the Golden Rule into the way landlords make decisions and treat their customers, ie their tenants.
+To borrow from Bain, it’s part of embedding the Golden Rule into how landlords make decisions and treat their customers.
+For landlords, their tenants are their customers.